WebAssembly/component-model/design/mvp/Async.md

 ## TODO

-Native async support is being proposed in progressive chunks.
-The following features will be added in future chunks to complete "async" in Preview 3:
+Native async support is being proposed incrementally.
+The following features will be added in future chunks roughly in the order list to complete the full "async" story:
-* `future`/`stream`/`error`: add for use in function types for finer-grained concurrency
+* add `error` type that can be included when closing a stream/future
+* `nonblocking` function type attribute: allow a function to declare in its type that it will not transitively do anything blocking
+* define what `async` means for `start` functions (top-level await + background tasks), along with cross-task coordination built-ins
 * `subtask.cancel`: allow a supertask to signal to a subtask that its result is no longer wanted and to please wrap it up promptly
-* allow "tail-calling" a subtask so that the current wasm instance can be torn down eagerly
+* zero-copy forwarding/splicing and built-in way to "tail-call" a subtask so that the current wasm instance can be torn down eagerly while preserving structured concurrency
-* `task.index`+`task.wake`: allow tasks in the same instance to wait on and wake each other (async condvar-style)
-* `nonblocking` function type attribute: allow a function to declare in its type that it will not transitively do anything blocking
+* some way to say "no more elements are coming for a while"
-* `recursive` function type attribute: allow a function to be reentered recursively (instead of trapping)
+* `recursive` function type attribute: allow a function to be reentered recursively (instead of trapping) and link inner and outer activations
-* enable `async` `start` functions
+* allow pipelining multiple `stream.read`/`write` calls
+* allow chaining multiple async calls together ("promise pipelining")
 * integrate with `shared`: define how to lift and lower functions `async` *and* `shared`